mislam123/ContractTesting_PactFlow/README.md

 Get Started:
 ============
 Clone the master brunch of the ContractTesting_PactFlow project: {project reposatory link}
-You will get the core framework/ code to work with in step by step.
+After cloning the reposatoty, you will get the core framework/ code to work with in step by step.

 Now follow below steps to build, publish and run for the contract testing.